iterative/dvc.org/content/docs/use-cases/versioning-data-and-models/tutorial.md

 > We have last tested this tutorial with Python 3.7.

 You'll need [Git](https://git-scm.com/) to run the commands in this tutorial.
-Also, if DVC is not installed, please follow these [instructions](/doc/install) to do so.
+Also, if DVC is not installed, you can follow these [instructions](/doc/install) to do so.

-> If you're using Windows, please review
+> If you're using Windows, you can review
 > [Running DVC on Windows](/doc/user-guide/how-to/run-dvc-on-windows) for
 > important tips to improve your experience.